RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/MakeBundleMover.md

 <b>r0</b>: The major helix radius (the radius of the bundle, in Angstroms).<br/>
 <b>omega0</b>:  The major helix turn per residue, in radians (or degrees, if use_degrees is set to true).
 If set too high, no sensible geometry can be generated, and the mover throws an error.  <i>Note: All angular values are in <b>radians</b> unless use_degrees is set to true.</i><br/>
 <b>delta_omega0</b>:  An offset value for <b>omega0</b> that will rotate the generated helix about the bundle axis.<br/>
 <b>crick_params_file</b>:  A filename containing parameters (e.g. minor helix radius, minor helix twist per residue, minor helix rise per residue, <i>etc.</i>) for the minor helix.
 Crick parameters files for helices formed by arbitrary noncanonical backbones can be generated using the <b>fit_helixparams</b> app.
-The Rosetta database currently contains six sets of minor helix parameters:<br/>
+The Rosetta database currently contains several sets of minor helix parameters:<br/>
 - "alpha_helix": A standard L-amino acid right-handed alpha-helix, with phi=-64.8, psi=-41.0, and omega=180.0.
 Note that the turn per residue for this helix is 98.65 degrees, not exactly 100 degrees.<br/>
 - "alpha_helix_100": An L-amino acid right-handed alpha-helix, with phi=-62.648, psi=-41.0, and omega=180.0, yielding a turn per residue of 100 degrees.
 This is for backward compatibility with the Python scripts used to generate helical bundles previously.
 - "beta_strand": An L-amino acid beta-strand, with phi=-135.0, psi=135.0, and omega=180.0.<br/>
+- "collagen": <b>EXPERIMENTAL</b>.
+This generates a collagen helix.
+This is experimental because the repeating unit in this helix is a three-residue repeat rather than a single residue.
 - "neutral_beta_strand": An unnaturally straight beta-strand, with phi=180.0, psi=180.0, and omega=180.0.
 Both L- and D-amino acids can access this region of Ramachandran space.<br/>
 - "L_alpha_helix": A left-handed alpha-helix, as can be formed by D-amino acids.
 Phi=64.8, psi=41.0, and omega=180.0.<br/>
 - "daa_beta_strand": A beta-strand formed by D-amino acids, mirroring that formed by L-amino acids.
 Phi=135.0, psi=-135.0, and omega=180.0.<br/>